 We are currently collaborating on a study of telemedicine approaches to screening for diabetic retinopathy, and planning a larger scale cohort study of it in Saudi Arabia.

 We are developing imaging techniques with OCT that distinguish those with angle closure glaucoma, including iris and choroidal volume change.
 This testing is being implemented in two large studies in China and India.

 We are currently collaborating with investigators at the Aravind Eye Institute in India and examining whether family members of angle closure glaucoma patients have a higher risk of having it.
 We are also comparing how eyes with advanced stages of angle closure differ from eyes in the benign, early disease stages.
 Findings will provide insights into whether screening relatives will be a useful method for identifying patients at risk of going blind from angle closure glaucoma who might otherwise remain unaware of their disease.
 Findings will also examine the genetic basis of angle closure glaucoma to identify new potential targets for disease treatment.

 Large Database Analysis

-Current research in Tanzania is investigating approaches to reduce infection and disease in communities, and to better screen and treat trichiasis in adults.
+Current research in Tanzania is investigating approaches to reduce infection and disease in communities and to better screen and treat trichiasis in adults.
 We are partnering in the development of alternative diagnostic/surveillance tools for trachoma control.
 Read about trachoma research in the words of Dr. Sheila West.

 Vision Loss and Function

-Our current work is investigating how vision and cognition in older individuals affect driving behaviors, using a novel Driving Monitor System to collect real time driving behaviors.
+Current research is investigating how vision and cognition in older individuals affect driving behaviors, using a novel Driving Monitor System to collect real time driving behaviors.